-2) Next, you are going to quickly and lightly sand the surfaces of your cabinet drawers and doors.
-The sanding we did took around 30 minutes–it was faster than the cleaning.
-You do not need to sand the existing finish off!
+2) Next, you are going to quickly and lightly sand the surfaces of your cabinet frames, drawer fronts and doors.
+The light sanding we did took around 30 minutes–it was faster than the cleaning.
+You do not need to sand the existing finish off or get down to bare wood!
 You just need to rough the surface up and that is quick and easy to do!
 Do not make this step harder than it is.
 We used this palm sander for the job, but you can sand by hand if you don't have one!
-When you are done, be sure to wipe all the dust off the cabinets.
+When you are done, be sure to wipe all the dust off the cabinets with tack cloth.

 4) Once you have full coverage (which should require no more than 2 coats!), allow the paint to dry.

-6) Once your topcoat of choice dries, you can replace your cabinet hardware (we replaced Thea's with these gorgeous and inexpensive knobs).
+6) Once your topcoat of choice dries, you can replace your cabinet hardware.
+We added inexpensive new hardware to Thea's cabinets–we chose these gorgeous and inexpensive knobs.

 It took us only 2 days to paint and seal Thea's cabinets.
 And those weren't full days of cabinet painting.
 I'm telling you, this MOVES REALLY QUICKLY!
 Your kitchen will be back up and running in no time!
 Take a look at some of the before and after photos!